-Name: Glenn Fozard Title: Chairman

-Qualifications: BBus (Int.
-Trade), BA (Psych)

-Experience and expertise: Glenn has a strong commercial background and extensive experience in finance and capital markets at both board and executive level.
+Glenn Fozard Name: Title: Chairman Qualifications: BBus (Int.
+Trade), BA (Psvch) Glenn has a strong commercial background and extensive experience in Experience and expertise: finance and capital markets at both board and executive level.
 With a deep understanding of tailored financial solutions for SMEs in the Cleantech and Agricultural sectors, he supports the company with valuable guidance in the technology development, risk management and capital raising areas.
 Glen is the founding partner of Greenard Willing, a specialist financial advisory firm.
 Glen has held an advisory position with the company for over five years and has contributed significantly towards the capital raising for the company during that time.

-Other current directorships: None Former directorships (last 3 years): None and Risk Committee

-Special responsibilities: Member of Remuneration, Nomination and Governance Committee; Member of Audit

-Interests in shares: Nil Interests in options: Nil

-Name: Ashley Moore Title: Managing Director

-Qualifications: BEng(Chem), MIEAust, CPEng, MAICD

-Experience and expertise: Ashley is a Chartered Professional Engineer, with extensive experience in all facets of manufacturing, plant operations, supply chain management, sales and marketing and major project delivery from more than 25 years in the industry.
+Other current directorships: None Former directorships (last 3 years): None Special responsibilities: Member of Remuneration, Nomination and Governance Committee; Member of Audit and Risk Committee Interests in shares: Nil Interests in options: Nil Name: Ashley Moore Title: Managing Director Qualifications: BEng (Chem), MIEAust, CPEng, MAICD Experience and expertise: Ashley is a Chartered Professional Engineer, with extensive experience in all facets of manufacturing, plant operations, supply chain management, sales and marketing and major project delivery from more than 25 years in the industry.
 Ashley joined the company in October 2009 as Business Manager, Coldry.
-Ashley was appointed to the role of Chief Operating Officer of the company in August 2011, and then to Managing

-Director in 2013.

-Other current directorships: None Former directorships (last 3 years): None

-Special responsibilities: Member of the Finance Committee

-Interests in shares: 2,916,668 ordinary shares

-Interests in options: Nil

-Name: Stephen Carter Title: Non-Executive Director
+Ashley was appointed to the role of Chief Operating Officer of the company in August 2011, and then to Managing Director in 2013.
+Other current directorships: None Former directorships (last 3 years): None Special responsibilities: Member of the Finance Committee Interests in shares: 2,916,668 ordinary shares Interests in options: Nil Name: Stephen Carter Title: Non-Executive Director package for the redevelopment of the Melbourne Showgrounds, the review and transformation of Air New Zealand's engineering division and the commercial repositioning of Spotlight Pty Ltd.